RETURN OF THEMOVIE REVIEW

 (MICHAEL MADSEN & JOHN SAVAGE).

 "The events portrayed in this film are all true.
-The names are real names
+The names are real names of real people and real organizations."

-You would think that a film titled RETURN OF THE LIVING DEAD beginning with the above statement would prepare you for what would follow.
+You would think that a film titled THE RETURN OF THE LIVING DEAD beginning with the above statement would prepare you for what would follow.
 But this brilliant parody of George A. Romero's seminal zombie films dishes out equal doses of extreme humor and horror with over-the-top performances and visceral gore that is unexpected for a first time viewer.

 Some familiarity with NIGHT OF THE LIVING DEAD will help an audience appreciate what director / screenwriter Dan O' Bannon (Screenwriter of ALIEN, LIFEFORCE, BLEEDERS, SCREAMERS) did here, but I think only the die-hard fans will really love it.